SalesforceSFDC/Visualforce/README.md

 ### Display a List of Records

 Use the standard list controller and an iteration component, such as `<apex:pageBlockTable>`, to display a list of records.
+The standard (record) controller makes it easy to get a single record loaded into a variable you can use on a Visualforce page.
+The standard list controller is similar, except instead of a single record, it loads a list, or collection, of records into the variable.